LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages

+### version 4.4.1
+*Released*: 30 July 2024
+- BarTender: supply file export needed for BarTender integration
+  - Update label and icon for bartender label printing option
+  - Support new "Download template" option for bartender with FieldKey instead of column title

 ### version 4.4.0
 *Released*: 30 July 2024
 - Add LIMS product and product feature checks for transform scripts and charts